 - Hormone therapy.
 In some breast cancers, the hormones estrogen and progesterone can make cancer cells grow.
 This treatment blocks these hormones.

-- Targeted treatments.
+- Targeted therapy.
 These fight the changes in cells that lead to cancer.
 For instance, some cells have too much of a type of protein, which makes them grow too much.
 Drugs can block how these proteins work.
 Targeted treatments often have fewer side effects than those that affect the whole body, like chemo.

 Are There Side Effects?